Dazurashi/hundred-days-of-code/README.md

 ## Day 21
 ### Sanke Game V2
 The game now works as intended.
 There are further updates in the future like adding highscore.

+## Day 22
+### Ping Pong Game
+Most people know what this is.
+If you don't, try it out!